top of page

 View and Select Antenna Pattern File

-Viewing of the antenna pattern, as well as selecting files for further editing, is performed in the Files menu.
-Here you can also get a report in the form of a specification for a specific antenna in Word, Excel or PDF format.
+To view and select an antenna pattern file, you can use the Files menu.
+Here, you can also generate a report in the form of a specification for a specific antenna in Word, Excel, or PDF format.
+You can upload either a single file or a folder with a set of files.

-Antenna Pattern Editor 01.png
+View Antenna Pattern Files.png

 View Antenna Pattern Files

-Using the tools located to the right of the antenna pattern, you can change the display of the antenna pattern - in relative units (E/Emax) or dB.
-The scale is set automatically, but for dB, you can also set the scale manually (click on Manual and move the slider).
+You can use the tools located to the right of the antenna pattern to change the display of the antenna pattern - in relative units (E/Emax) or dB.
+The scale is set automatically, but for dB, you can also set the scale manually by clicking on Manual and moving the slider.
+If the antenna pattern is not normalized, a corresponding mark will appear above it.

 Antenna Pattern in Cartesian Coordinate System

 If the antenna pattern file contains patterns for several polarizations or slices (some file formats allow this), then an additional field for selecting options will appear.
-To view the corresponding antenna pattern, click on the appropriate option (polarization type or slice azimuth).
+To view the corresponding antenna pattern, you can click on the appropriate option (polarization type or slice azimuth).

 Sample antenna with multiple slices in EDX format